Marshmallow: Roasted marshmallows and s'mores

-A popular camping or backyard tradition in the United Kingdom, North America, New Zealand and Australia is the roasting or toasting of marshmallows over a campfire or other open flame.
+A popular camping or backyard tradition in the United Kingdom, United States, Canada, New Zealand, Australia, and Hong Kong is the roasting or toasting of marshmallows over a campfire or other open flame.
 A marshmallow is placed on the end of a stick or skewer and held carefully over the fire.
 This creates a caramelized outer skin with a liquid, molten layer underneath.
 Major flavor compounds and color polymers associated with sugar browning are created during the caramelization process.

 As sugar costs went down in 19th century, in 1892 a New Jersey newspaper reported that "'Marshmallow roasts' are the newest thing in summer resort diversions."
 There were more mentions of the trend throughout 1890s, implicitly (and sometimes explicitly) referring to home-made marshmallows, as commercial process was yet to be invented.

 S'mores are a traditional campfire treat in the United States, made by placing a toasted marshmallow on a slab of chocolate, which is placed between two graham crackers.
 These can then be squeezed together, causing the chocolate to begin melting.